 How to Start Your Internship Search

-- Visit the Career Center: the Career Center may have listings of internships and can help teach you how to market yourself to potential employers.
+- Visit the Career Center: The Career Center may have listings of internships and can help teach you how to market yourself to potential employers.
+Bring a copy of your resume to drop in hours M-F 1:00-4:00pm.

 Tips for Success